Maryamekbatani/burger/README.md

-In this activity, you'll build a compatibility-based "FriendFinder" application -- basically a dating app.
-This full-stack site will take in results from your users' surveys, then compare their answers with those from other users.
-The app will then display the name and picture of the user with the best overall match.
-You will use Express to handle routing.
-Make sure you deploy your app to Heroku so other users can fill it out.
+In this assignment, you'll create a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
+Be sure to follow the MVC design pattern; use Node and MySQL to query and route data in your app, and Handlebars to generate your HTML.